GarvBatra123/5_in_1_game/README.md

 I created this game when I was in grade 8, in 2020 as a graded project for my Computers Elective Programme course

 # 5_in_1_game
-This is game consists of 5 minigames:
+This is a game consists of 5 minigames:
   1. Tic Tac Toe
   2. Hangman
   3. Mastermind